yoyonf/threejs-tutorial/README.md

 ```
 or use github desktop
   - Fork the repository.
+    - When asked 'How are you planning to use this fork?' select 'For my own purposes'

 2. Go to directory of cloned repository using the command below:
 ```bash